abajwa-hw/security-workshops/Setup-Hue-kerberos-LDAP.md

 - Edit /etc/hue/conf/hue.ini by uncommenting/changing properties to make it kerberos aware
 	- Change all instances of "security_enabled" to true
-	- Change all instances of "localhost" to "sandbox.hortonworks.com"
+	- Change all instances of "localhost" to "sandbox.hortonworks.com" (only needed on 2.2)
 	- Make below edits to the file:
 	```
 	hue_keytab=/etc/security/keytabs/hue.service.keytab